Bundesliga

 After being rewarded for his superb performances with his first senior Germany caps at the 2024/25 UEFA Nations League Final Four tournament, the former Werder Bremen forward helped propel his country's U21s into the final of Euro 2025, with a tournament-leading six goals in five matches, as well as three assists.

-It’s form that has attracted the attention of leading clubs around Europe, with Bayern board member for sport Max Eberl recently confirming the Bundesliga champions’ interest in the striker.
-However, Wehrle has once again reaffirmed Stuttgart’s position.
+It’s form that has attracted the attention of leading clubs around Europe, with rumours about a move to Bayern swirling ever since board member for sport Max Eberl confirmed the Bundesliga champions’ interest in the striker at the end of June.